ccyyrain/ReadMe/README.md

 ## Key Features

-**Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

 * Search book in Google API and local shelves
 * List books in shelf in rows
-* understand the props and state flow
+* Understand the props and state flow

 ## Screenshots of Site